microsoft/TemplateStudio/docs/navigation-advanced.md

     private static readonly List<NavigationBackStackEntry> _backStack = new List<NavigationBackStackEntry>();

     /// <summary>
-    /// Register the main frame in the NavigationService.
+    /// Initializes the main frame in the NavigationService.
     /// </summary>
     /// <param name="mainFrame">New frame to register in the NavigationService</param>
     public static bool InitializeMainFrame(Frame mainFrame)